 Finally, have fun!

 When it’s all over and you’ve successfully hosted and competed in a virtual relay — make a video to remember it by!
-With Kapwing’s Video Maker tool, you can easily piece together videos and pictures to create something neat to remember the day by.
+With Kapwing’s Video Editor tool, you can easily piece together videos and pictures to create something neat to remember the day by.